PoisonIvory/sage/SageTests/CODE_QUALITY_PATTERNS.md

 ### Pattern: State Validation

 **Problem**: Tests don't validate that state is properly set up.

+**Root Cause**: No established patterns for state validation in tests.

 ```swift
 // ❌ BAD: No state validation